mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 .. |ClassLoader| replace:: :javadoc:`ClassLoader <java/lang/ClassLoader.html>`

-Variants of the |Extractor| ``extractModel`` methods are provided to extract models using a specific |ClassLoader| and
+Variants of the |Extractor| ``extractModel`` methods are provided to extract a model using a specific |ClassLoader| and
 |Extractor| ``Reporter`` for custimizing warning and error notifications during
 the extraction process.
 By default, the |ClassLoader| that loads the
 |Extractor| is used, and warning and errors are printed to the console (output